 YOUR VOICE ….
 YOUR VOTE

-On May 16, City Council voted to create a Transportation Utility Fund which would be dedicated for the operation, improvement, maintenance, and rehabilitation of roads and funded through an $18.50 per month Transportation Fee on each utility account.
+On May 16, 2017, City Council voted to create a Transportation Utility Fund dedicated for the operation, improvement, maintenance, and rehabilitation of roads and funded through an $18.50 per month Transportation Fee on each utility account.

 Highland City’s pressurized irrigation (PI) system is a valuable resource for residents.
 The City’s primary water source for the PI system is the American Fork River & water from Deer Creek Reservoir.